Hypersonic flight

+Velocity-altitude diagram showing different flight regimes: 1) endo-atmospheric and trans-atmospheric flight (including subsonic, supersonic and hypersonic flight); 2) exo-atmospheric flight at suborbital velocities; 3) orbital flight around Earth (circular, elliptic, and parabolic orbits); 4) interplanetary flight (hyperbolic orbits); 5) interstellar flight (highly hyperbolic orbits); and 6) unmanned interstellar flight (too high accelerations).

-Hypersonic flight is flight through the atmosphere below altitudes of about 90 km at speeds greater than Mach 5, a speed where dissociation of air begins to become significant and heat loads become high.
-Speeds over Mach 25 had been achieved below the thermosphere as of 2020.
+Hypersonic flight refers to the motion of aircraft, missiles, or spacecraft through the atmosphere below the Karman line at speeds greater than Mach 5, above which thermochemical effects and aerodynamic heat loads become significant.

 Reentry vehicle (RV) after an 8000 km flight, 1959.
 Note the blackened tip of the RV due to aerodynamic heating.
 Compare to the aerodynamic heating effect on the iron meteorite on the right.

 History

 The first manufactured object to achieve hypersonic flight was the two-stage Bumper rocket, consisting of a WAC Corporal second stage set on top of a V-2 first stage.
 In February 1949, at White Sands, the rocket reached a speed of 8290 km/h, or about Mach 6.7.
 The vehicle burned up on re-entry, and only charred remnants survived.

 In April 1961, Russian Yuri Gagarin became the first human to travel at hypersonic speed, during the world's first piloted orbital flight.
 Soon after, in May 1961, American Alan Shepard became the first American and second human to fly hypersonic when his capsule reentered the atmosphere at a speed above Mach 5 at the end of his suborbital flight over the Atlantic Ocean.

 In November 1961, American Robert White flew the X-15 research aircraft at speeds over Mach 6.
 On 3 October 1967, in California, an X-15 reached Mach 6.7.

 A key technology for hypersonic flight is the Scramjet.
 The NASA X-43A flew on scramjet for 10 seconds, and then glided for 10 minutes on its last flight in 2004.
 The Boeing X-51 Waverider flew on scramjet for 210 seconds in 2013, reaching Mach 5.1 on its fourth flight test.

 Space vehicle reentry was extensively studied.
 The hypersonic regime is the subject of development during the 21st century, amid strategic competition between the United States, India, Russia, and China.